-Do not ask any question which you would not want to be asked.
-Take a common sense approach if a difficult/sensitive issue should arise, being appropriately compassionate/serious while not dwelling on the issue.
+- Do not ask any question that you would not want to be asked.
+If a difficult/sensitive issue should arise, be serious and compassionate while not dwelling on the issue.

-- Always feel free to offer a student the e-mail address of the regional counselor and encourage the student to connect with both you and that person with questions or informational needs.
+- Offer the e-mail address of the student’s regional counselor and encourage the student to connect with both you and that person with questions or informational needs.

 Evaluating the Interview

-- Communication skills and demeanor—Did the student articulate deep thinking and energy or was he/she disinterested and reactive?
+- Did the student articulate deep thinking and energy or disinterested and reactive?

-- Preparation (knowledge of Dickinson) and knowledge of self—Did the student have only a very basic understanding of Dickinson’s distinctive strengths (or none at all)?
-Or was it a serious understanding of Dickinson’s approach and ideas about how he/she will take advantage of it?
+- Did the student have a basic understanding of Dickinson’s distinctive strengths or a serious understanding of Dickinson’s approach and ideas and how to take advantage of them?

-- Engagement and passion—Is the student enormously excited by and visibly passionate about an interest or has he/she dabbled in various areas without a particular interest in any?
+- Is the student excited and visibly passionate about an interest or has he/she dabbled in various areas without a particular interest in any?

-- Intellectual curiosity—Is the student unmotivated or going to college simply because it’s the next step?
+- Is the student unmotivated or going to college simply because it’s the next step?
 Or is he/she fascinated by new ideas, displaying an enormous appetite for learning and demonstrating keen insights into complex issues?